Whenever we have guests visiting Israel, there's one area we take them to see that they had never planned on:

 Natural Attractions and Hiking

 The Golan Heights is a formerly-volcanic area, with plenty of extinct small volcanoes and other volcanic landforms.
-Add a good measure of water in winter time, and you get some fantastic scenery that’s unlike any other place in Israel.
+Add a good measure of water in the wintertime, and you get some fantastic scenery that's unlike any other place in Israel.

 1. The Banyas (Hermon Stream) National Park

 The Hermon Stream, aka the Banyas Stream or Nahal HaBanyas, is right on the border between the Golan Heights and the Upper Galilee.
 One of the prettiest places in Israel, it combines a gorgeous ravine with impressive archeology from the Greek period.
 Don't miss out on -